 2.1 Experimental Site and Weather

 The experiment was conducted at the field of Sarankhola, Bagerhat during boro season in two consecutive year 2023 and 2024.
 In Bagerhat district, the Boro season (December/January to April) is generally dry with low rainfall, but some rain can occur, especially towards the end as the monsoon approaches.
 The coastal areas of Bagerhat experience tidal flooding during the wet season (June-October), which can disrupt agricultural practices (Ahmed, 2006).
-The climatic parameters during the growing seasons of boro rice in different time are presented below.
+The climatic parameters of boro rice during the growing seasons at different times are presented below.

 Table 1.
 Average climatic parameters during the growing period of boro rice in 2023 (from seeding preparation to harvest)